More and more people are switching to a plant-based protein diet and you might be one of them. But are you eating the right food?

 - May help with weight loss (thanks to the fiber) and modestly increase calorie burning.

-- High intake of omega-3 fatty acids from seafood and plants may reduce the risk of cardiovascular mortality.
+- High intake of omega-3 fatty acids from seafood and plants may reduce the risk of cardiovascular death.

 - Plant sources rich in omega-3 fatty acids, specifically alpha-linolenic fatty acids may reduce risk factors of sudden cardiac death in women.

-Hemp is originated in Central Asia.
-It is cultivated as early as 2800 BCE.
-The edible hemp seeds contain about 30% oil and a good source of protein, fiber, and magnesium.
+Hemp originated in Central Asia, and is cultivated as early as 2800 BCE.
+The edible hemp seeds contain about 30% oil and are a good source of protein, fiber, and magnesium.
 Three tablespoons of hemp seeds contain around 10g of protein.